AdaCore/langkit-query-language/user_manual/source/language_reference.rst

 A value pattern is the simplest atom for node patterns.

-In its simple form, it can be either ``_``, which is the wildcard pattern, and will match everything, or a node name:
+In its simple form, it can be either ``*``, which is the wildcard pattern, and will match everything, or a node name, or ``null`` (which will match only null nodes):

 .. code-block:: lkql

-   select * # Will select every node select BasicDecl # Will select every basic declaration
+   select * # Will select every node select null # Will select only null nodes select BasicDecl # Will select every basic declaration

 In its more complex form, it can have sub-patterns in an optional part between parentheses, which brings us to the next section.

+The ``null`` pattern is a shortcut, which doesn't seem very useful in the query above, but is useful in nested queries.

 Nested sub patterns
 ^^^^^^^^^^^^^^^^^^^